 Iteration 7:

 Building from this experience, a new fitness function was once again devised.
-Rather than using two fitness functions separately, and manually switching between them, I wanted to test whether the same effect could be achieved (without needing any punishment for the cars) by combining the two functions.
+Rather than using two fitness functions separately and manually switching between them, I wanted to test whether the same effect could be achieved (without needing any punishment for the cars) by combining the two functions.
 To do this I took the two separate fitness functions for both distance and speed fitness and summed them into one final fitness value.
 I expected this would work because as cars get further around the track and complete a full circuit the remaining determining factor would only be the speed they could travel (as the maximum distance the cars can travel around the track had been reached), so only the fastest will then be picked.

 When starting out, this compound function should also work well as the values are not biased either way to speed or distance.
-Therefore, where one car travels a good distance but very slowly, and another travels a moderate distance, but fast, the second car would still be chosen as overall it is a much better performing car since it can navigate some of the track and can keep an acceptable pace while doing so.
+Therefore, where one car travels a good distance but very slowly and another travels a moderate distance, but fast, the second car would still be chosen as overall it is a much better performing car since it can navigate some of the track and can keep an acceptable pace while doing so.
 Breeding this individual will yield an overall faster and fitter generation by the end.

 It also prevents the case where a car can drive fast but only in a straight line from gaining a fitness value too high and skewing the gene pool.